AliElSaleh/RiftBuild/README.md

 ---

 # I'm not sold on this
 It is wise to be skeptical of new tools.
-Below are forks of a few open source projects that I've translated from CMake (and other build systems) to Rift Build.
+Below are forks of a few open-source projects that I've translated from CMake (and other build systems) to Rift Build.
 They can be built with just a single `riftbuild` call on the terminal at the project root directory.

 - [Jolt Physics TODO](https://github.com/AliElSaleh/JoltPhysics)
 - [Refterm TODO](https://google.com)